rs-station/rs-station.github.io/README.md

         author: Your Name
         usemathjax: true
         ---
- - You may enable latex rendering through mathjax by adding the following line to your post's front matter,
+ - You may enable latex rendering through mathjax by adding the following line to your post's front matter

         usemathjax: true
  - If the post contains media such as images, those should be located in `rs-station-github.io/assets/posts/YYYY-MM-DD-post-title`.